Xonshiz/ReadComicOnline-Downloader/README.md

 It will ask for permission to connect to internet, let it connect and it'll do what it is supposed to do.

+# First Things First!
+(For people using the python file, isntead of win. binary)

+Download the "requirements.txt" in some directory.
+Open Command Prompt and browse to the directory where you downloaded your requiremenets.txt file and run this command :

+`pip install -r requirements.txt`

+NOTE : You need to have "PIP" installed in your system and set in the path.
+Python 2.7.10 should already have this done.
+Just double check on your end though.

 #Features :
 1.)
 Downloads all the Issues available for a series.